Breaking down the USMNT's slow start to World Cup qualifying (video)

 It’s inexcusable to the extent that it remains stunning a day later than the Texan would risk breaking a rule during a pandemic after the nation underperformed in its first World Cup qualifier since bombing out of 2018 eligibility.

-And if Berhalter wanted to be lenient — he doesn’t, and hasn’t committed to using McKennie in Honduras — he couldn’t because McKennie is such a huge part of this team’s guts.
+And if Berhalter wanted to be lenient — he doesn’t, and has sent McKennie back to Italy — he couldn’t because McKennie is such a huge part of this team’s guts.

 While Berhalter tried to not to discuss McKennie’s infraction and Pulisic clearly measured his words in how he spoke about his friend, Tyler Adams was a bit more open about the issue.